LADY IN THE PEW

 The itch was gone.

-He was tired.
-Not the kind of tired that begs for a nap, but the kind that drags at your bones.
+He was tired, the kind that drags at your bones.
 The kind that feels like the marrow itself has been scraped out and replaced with lead.
 Whatever pawn he had been in whatever game she was playing, she had spent him completely.
 And in return—she had unburdened him.

 He could sleep.
 Finally—blessedly—sleep.
 It came on him like the tide, slow at first, then all at once, pulling him under.
 The fight drained out of his limbs, the buzzing in his head dulled, and the dark wrapped him up like a heavy quilt that smelled faintly of mold and copper.